 I first heard the word calling when I became a Christian 3 decades ago.
-It has since found its way in corporate discussions.
+It has since found its way into corporate discussions.

 In Christian context, a calling have several dimensions but let me just share two that is relevant to our discussion